HSF/hsf.github.io/organization/_posts/2022/2022-11-24-coordination.md

 - [Next topical meeting](https://indico.cern.ch/event/1222913/) is taking place Wednesday December 7th.
 The tool RootInteractive, from ALICE colleagues, will be presented.
 - We plan to organise in 2023 some of the meetings jointly with IRIS-HEP, given the regular overap in terms of topics presented and meeting attendees.

 Benedikt - is the Python 3.11 speed-up "real" in HEP use cases?
 See talk from [Henry at PyHEP](https://indico.cern.ch/event/1150631/timetable/#34-whats-new-in-python-311).
-Caution - this is speed-up of CPython, would not necessarily be reflected in code using pandas, numpy heavily.
+Caution - this is speed-up of CPython, would not necessarily be reflected in code using pandas, numpy heavily. <!-- markdown-link-check-disable-line -->

 ### Event Generators